NibiruChain/nibiru/x/devgas/v1/README.md

 > "This module is a heavily modified fork of [evmos/x/revenue](https://github.com/evmos/evmos/tree/main/x/revenue)" - Juno Network

-This module is fork of Juno's fork. 🙃
+This module is a heavily modified fork of Juno's heavily modified fork. 🙃